farmOS/farmOS-map/README.md

 `farmOS-map.js` in `static/index.html`, and run `npm run dev` to see your behavior in the development server.

+Behaviors that are added to `farmOS.map.behaviors` can also have an optional `weight` property.
+This weight will be used to sort them before they are attached to the map instance.
+Lighter weighted behaviors will be attached before heavier ones.

 Behaviors can also be applied to a map after it has been loaded.
 To do this, simply run `instance.attachBehavior(myBehavior)` with a behavior object that has an `attach(instance)` method.
 For example (given a map `instance`):